jrblevin/markdown-mode/README.md

 you might have in mind when you press <kbd>RET</kbd> at the end of a line or
 <kbd>TAB</kbd>.
 For example, you may want to start a new list item,
 continue a list item with hanging indentation, indent for a nested pre block, and so on.
-Exdention is handled similarly when backspace is pressed at the beginning of the non-whitespace portion of a line.
+Outdenting is handled similarly when backspace is pressed at the beginning of the non-whitespace portion of a line.

 markdown-mode supports outline-minor-mode as well as org-mode-style